Table of Contents

-If a company’s AP increases over a while, it means that management is making more purchases on credit than paying cash.
-In this case, there is less liquidity.
+- Your company’s AP increases: This means that management is making more purchases on credit than paying cash or delaying payments.

 Managing a liability account is vital for positive cash flow throughout the year.
 Companies strive to keep good cash flow by paying off AP as quickly as feasible.
 This is to avoid accruing interest or late fees and earn early payment discounts.

 Early Payment Discounts

-Other suppliers offer more significant discounts, such as the “2/10, n/30” payment term.
-Buyers who remit the amount owed within ten days may get a 2% discount on the amount owed.
+Other suppliers offer more significant discounts, such as a “2/10, n/30” payment term.
+Buyers who remit the amount owed within 10 days may get a 2% discount on the amount owed.

 Accounts Payable Turnover Ratio

-The rate at which a company settles its accounts payable in any given time period can be calculated using the accounts payable turnover ratio.
-The ratio is determined by dividing a company’s total amount of supplier purchases by the average accounts payable.
+The rate at which your company settles its accounts payable in any given time period is your accounts payable turnover ratio.
+The ratio is determined by dividing your company’s total amount of supplier purchases on credit by the average accounts payable.

-If Company A’s total supplier purchases amount to $60,000 and the average accounts payable is $4,000, Company A’s accounts payable turnover is 15 times per year.
+For example, if Company A’s total supplier purchases, with credit terms, amount to $60,000 and the average accounts payable is $4,000, Company A’s accounts payable turnover is 15 times per year.

 If a company is behind on a payment, a business owner can ask the vendor to reclassify the account payable as a long-term note.
-This payment term is for accounts due in 12+ months.
+This payment term is for accounts due in 12 months or more.
 The debt should no longer reside in a short-term expense account.

 Typically, long-term notes involve an added interest payment.
 Whether a vendor agrees to a long-term note depends on the company’s relationship with the vendor.